BartekButrym/prostore/README.md

 #### 1. Environment variables

 Create the `.env` file using the example of the already existing `.env.template` file.
+This will be the configuration file for the production environment.
+If during development the application is to use another database (e.g. local PostgreSQL, on Docker), then create a `.env.development` file and provide the address for `DATABASE_URL`.

 #### 2. Installation and running